 These programs combine classroom instruction, laboratory experience and clinical practice to assure that students obtain the most current and the highest- level skills in their chosen health professions.

-Students interested in Health Sciences programs may obtain admission requirements information from the Admissions office.
-Additional information about the sequence of course offerings, class schedules, program costs and job opportunities is available by consulting a faculty advisor or by accessing the Health Sciences webpage at www.tridenttech.edu/academics/divisions/hlthsc/index.htm.
+Students interested in Health Sciences programs may obtain admission requirements information, course sequences, class schedules, program costs and job opportunities by consulting a faculty advisor or by accessing the Health Sciences webpage at www.tridenttech.edu/academics/divisions/hlthsc/index.htm.
 Contact your assigned academic advisor for an appointment.
-Academic advisors are assigned as part of the college orientation process conducted in the Orientation Centers on each campus through a walk-in service.
-See the Orientation section for more details.
+Academic advisors are assigned as part of the college orientation process conducted in the Hub/Orientation Centers on each campus through a walk-in service.

 Professional courses for Health Sciences programs are offered in sequence and require up to two years for completion.

 Applicants who meet college and program requirements will be considered qualified and will be admitted on a first-qualified, first-admitted basis.
 Qualified applicants will be notified via my.tridenttech.edu email indicating the year and semester that they have been admitted.
 Note: when the number of applicants qualifying at the same time exceeds the number of spaces available in the program, admission will be prioritized according to the date and time the Health sciences application was received in the Admissions Office.

 Students may be required to provide a completed, current Health Sciences – Student Health Record including all immunizations and titers, TB (PPD) tests, as well as current Healthcare Provider CPR certification, major medical insurance and medical professional liability coverage.

 Students will be notified by my.tridenttech.edu email the date and time of the mandatory program orientation.
 Failure to attend will result in forfeiture of seat in the program.